miketitan58/Server-Software/README.md

 # What is Server Software
 This server software is a command line, menu-based program designed to make daily tasks with server work easy.
-The software achieves this by by automating daily tasks and simpliflying long common commands on debian-based systems into quick menu choices.
+The software achieves this by automating daily tasks and simpliflying long common commands on debian-based systems into quick menu choices.

 # Features
 - View system and network information